ProofWala: A Framework for Multilingual Proof Data Synthesis and Theorem-Proving: Introduction

+\paragraph{Support for Parallel Proof Completion.} Similar to \textit{GPT-f} \cite{polu2020generative}, the framework supports proof completion via search guided by a proof step generation model.
+We make proof search ITP-agnostic and parallel by introducing an \emph{environment pool} that clones proof environments and executes tactics in parallel across these replicas (scaling across machines using Ray).
+This enables high-throughput exploration, proof-tree annotation, and visualization.
+To the best of our knowledge, \proofwala\ is the first open-source framework to provide parallel proof search by explicitly supporting cloned proof environments and concurrent tactic evaluation within a unified multi-ITP interface.

-\item \textbf{Demonstration of Cross-Lingual and Cross-Domain Transfer:} Facilitated by our \name framework, We investigate the effect of incorporating multilingual proof data in the training pipeline.
-We demonstrate that \textbf{cross-domain and cross-lingual transfer} occur for both \lean\; and \coq, in both the domains of general mathematics and software verification.
-These results highlight the potential of training across diverse formal proof assistant repositories as an effective strategy to mitigate data scarcity in this neural theorem-proving research.
-We release the multi-domain and multi-lingual training data used for training our models, containing about 450K training data points (270M tokens) from about 80k theorems.
-We also release multiple \name models trained on different data-mixes.
-Our \proofwala-\multi\; model is the \emph{first open proof step generation model} trained on data from diverse domains and ITPs, which can be seamlessly used for finding proofs in formal mathematics and software verification. \end{enumerate}
+\paragraph{Demonstration of Cross-Lingual and Cross-Domain Transfer.} Using \proofwala, we study the effect of multilingual proof data on proof step prediction, and observe evidence of cross-domain and cross-lingual transfer for both \lean\; and \coq, across general mathematics and software verification.
+We observe statistically significant improvements on the largest benchmark (\lean/\textsc{Mathlib}) and in domain adaptation (CategoryTheory), while other settings exhibit consistent but not statistically significant trends in favor of multilingual training.

+We release the multi-domain multilingual training data (about 450K datapoints; 270M tokens; about 80K theorems) and multiple open models trained on different data mixtures.
+Our \proofwala-\multi\; model is an open proof step generation model trained on diverse domains and ITPs, and can be directly used for proof search in both formal mathematics and software verification.